gopuff/timecapsule/README.md

 # TimeCapsule.js

-A power time query library for timeboxing your features using a simple interface resembling a natural time capsule.
+A powerful time query library for timeboxing your features using a simple interface resembling a natural time capsule.

+### Simple Interface:
 ```javascript
 // Current day is December 26, 2020.
 // You're preparing for your New Year day promotion feature.